itsmrajesh/simple-java-mail/README.md

 # simple-java-mail

-This is a simple java library which helps you to send emails from java.
+This is a simple java library that helps you to send emails from java.

 ## Installation